 To capture those insights, the council president schedules an exit interview and blessing of transition with the Office of the Bishop.
-The initial conversation between the Bishop (or a representative of the Office of the Bishop) and the minister allows for reflection on the ministry and identifying areas of potential growth for the minister and congregation.
+The initial conversation between the Synod Minister for Transitions and Healthy Ministries and the minister allows for reflection on the ministry and identifying areas of potential growth for the minister and congregation.
 The Congregation Council and staff members are invited to the second part of the conversation, to reflect on the shared ministry and celebrate all that has been accomplished.
 For the Exit Interview format for a Congregation Council, see Appendix 3.